 https://github.com/ewilded/MBE-snippets/blob/master/LAB7A/exploit_rwx_heap.py

-No one really gives a shit about cookies and neither do I
+No one really cares about cookies and neither do I